MindscapeHQ/serilog-sinks-raygun/README.md

 `default: GroupKey`

-Crash reports sent to Raygun will be grouped together based on stack trace and exception type information.
+Crash reports sent to Raygun will be automatically grouped together based on stack trace and exception type information.
 The `groupKeyProperty` setting specifies a key in the logging properties collection where you can provide a grouping key.
 Crash reports containing a grouping key will not be grouped automatically by Raygun.
 Instead, crash reports with matching custom grouping keys will be grouped together.

 ```csharp
 Log.ForContext("CustomGroupKeyProperty", "TransactionId-12345").Error(new Exception("random error"), "other information");